Photo credit: Chad Batka/The New York Times

 — The Trap, BBC

-Russel Brand followed up in the podcast by asking, “has government been dealing with 21st century capitalism in a 20th century way or is it that now our governments are all about managing and avoiding risks?”
+Brand followed up in his podcast by asking Curtis, “has government been dealing with 21st-century capitalism in a 20th century way or is it that now our governments are all about managing and avoiding risks?”
 Curtis responded, “what drives modern managerial capitalism is this desire to avoid instability.
 To always analyze the past and look for patterns that are happening now that look like dangers from the past and then adjust.
 There’s always a right way to be… Always a right body mass index, or a stable thing to be.”

 You can’t just blame the politicians.

 In the series The Century of the Self, it is made very clear how psychology has been used as a weapon against the ideas and the force that comes from the mass of people.
 Starting with Sigmund Freud and carrying on to the present day; the primitive and sexual forces inside our minds must be controlled by chaos.
 This fear of chaos is intentionally articulated by the media or in other words — by propaganda.